malaria-atlas-project/generic-mbg/README.rst

 * ``mbg-realize-prior`` draws all scalar parameters from the prior, and realizes and plots the random field on grids matching a number of input ASCIIs.

+* ``mbg-describe-tracefile`` provides information about the circumstances under which a trace was produced.

 All shell commands can be run with only the ``-h`` option to print some help to the screen.
 However, if you're reading this document, you don't really need to do that.